South Africa

 In the first known case (2008), an HIV-positive man was charged with rape and attempted murder after raping his son.
 The attempted murder charge related to the risk of his son contracting HIV.

-In 2013, an HIV-positive man was convicted of attempted murder for having sex with a woman without using a condom: he said he had used a condom both times they had sex, while she said that he hadn’t.
-The judge found that it did not need to be proven that he had transmitted HIV to her because having sex without using a condom was enough to satisfy an attempted murder conviction.
-The case was appealed and the conviction was upheld.
+In 2013, an HIV-positive man was convicted for attempted murder for having consensual sex with a woman without using a condom: he said he had used a condom both times they had sex, while she said that he hadn’t.
+The judge accepted the woman’s case and found that it did not need to be proven that he had transmitted HIV to her because having sex without using a condom was enough to satisfy an attempted murder conviction.
+The case was appealed but the conviction was upheld.

 In 2014, an HIV-positive teacher was charged with rape and attempted murder after allegedly raping a student.
 The attempted murder charge related to a perceived risk of HIV transmission.